ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-mavlink.rst

 -------------------------------------------------------------

-There are several open source projects such that use small cpu boards, such as the Teensy USB Development board, to convert MAVLink messages to FrSkySmartPort format so that ArduPilot telemetry can be displayed on an FrSky transmitter.
+There are several open source projects such that use small cpu boards, such as the Teensy USB Development board, to convert MAVLink messages to FrSkySmartPort format so that ArduPilot telemetry can be displayed on an `OpenTX <https://www.open-tx.org/>`__ transmitter.

 Mav2PT Converter Project
 ------------------------